Rybus07/space-legends-data/README.md

 - **clean_launch_data.tsv** - Launch details (16 attributes)
 - **clean_mission_data.tsv** - Mission parameters (10 attributes)

-The data_dictionary.csv` (which is located in the root directory of the repository) contains detailed information about each column in `merged_launch_data.tsv`, including data type and units when applicable.
+The `data_dictionary.csv` (located in the root directory of this repository) contains detailed information about each column in `merged_launch_data.tsv`, including data type and units when applicable.

 More information, tables, figures, and code to interact with the final dataset are available in `Production Code/03_Merge/ipynb`.